codepath/android_guides/DBFlow-Guide.md

 ### Seeing `*==========*` errors

-It is easier to check by clicking on the Gradle console at the bottom right corner what the error message is:
+The errors span multiple lines, but the Android Device Monitor may not be displaying them appropriately.
+For this reason, it is easier to check by clicking on the Gradle console at the bottom right corner to see in more detail the error message:

 <img src="http://imgur.com/q9cCNHq.png"/>